tmtowtdi/cc/docs/sources/scripts/turtle/place_gps.txt

   > bin/place_gps

-By default, that will fly up 140 spots and begin building your system, but you can specify a different number of spots to move up:
+By default, that will fly up 140 blocks and begin building your system, but you can specify a different number of blocks to move up:

 .. code-block:: text